Chart Color Schemes

 Health performance in Alexandra is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Alexandra faces significant health challenges, with various conditions affecting both younger and older age groups.
-The private health cover rate in Alexandra is approximately 49%, or about 1,358 people, which is lower than the national average of 55.3%.
+The rate of private health cover is low at approximately 49%, covering around 1,378 people, compared to the national average of 55.7%.

 The most prevalent medical conditions are arthritis (affecting 13.9% of residents) and mental health issues (impacting 8.9%).
-Conversely, 57.7% of residents report having no medical ailments, compared to 63.0% in the rest of Victoria.
-The area has a higher proportion of seniors aged 65 and over at 30.9%, or 863 people, compared to the 25.2% in the rest of Victoria.
-Health outcomes among seniors generally align with those of the broader population.
+Conversely, 57.7% of residents report having no medical ailments, compared to 63.0% in the Rest of Victoria.
+In Alexandra, 30.8% of residents are aged 65 or over (873 people), higher than the 25.2% in the Rest of Victoria.
+Health outcomes among seniors present challenges broadly similar to those seen across the general population.

 Frequently Asked Questions - Health